PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 14:31:34
+Last updated: 2024-04-02 14:33:38
-Random Quote: We make a living by what we get, but we make a life by what we give. - Winston Churchill
+Random Quote: True friendship ought never to conceal what it thinks. - Jerome